• Skip to primary navigation

 Eye of Round Marinating Steak

-• Mild flavour, moderately lean and tender.
+• Mild flavor, moderately lean and tender.

 • Marinate before grilling.